 10 Soft-Skills for UX Designers

-- Active Listening – Being a good listener is a part of being a good UX designer, and a solid amount of that is done through conducting research!
+- Active Listening – Being a good listener is a part of being a good UX designer, and a solid amount of that happens through conducting research!
 There’s a huge difference between listening to respond and listening to understand, and this shows up in conversations with clients, stakeholders, and users, as we listen to their needs.
 In order to truly understand the people you’re designing for, listening is essential.

 - Collaboration and Teamwork – UX designers are constantly in collaboration with others, like leadership teams/executives, product teams, UI designers, researchers, developers, and clients.
 There are many moving parts when teams collaborate, so communication is key.
 You should also be well versed in giving and receiving feedback, communicating your ideas, and (as we mentioned) deeply listening to others.
 In most cases, there’s a shared goal for everyone collaborating to create the best product or feature possible — keep that at the forefront of everything you do!

 - Diplomacy – UX designers are often individuals at the forefront of change within an organization.
-You are taking legacy applications and redesigning them, or you are designing a new application from scratch.
+You are taking legacy applications and redesigning them or designing a new application from scratch.
 UX designers also have to work well with many other disciplines (like marketing, engineering, product management, etc.) and manage stakeholder expectations.
 As such, UX designers must be design diplomats.
 They should master the art of communication, learn to read the room, and balance business requirements with user needs.

 - Advocacy – Similar to the point above, on top of being able to delicately balance different personalities and priorities, UX designers should be excellent at communicating the value of design and research within their organization.
 They must “fight the good fight” and push every day to have their voices heard, and the voices of their users heard.
 As a UX designer, you may have to constantly champion human-centered design and best practices, as well as educate others around you.
 Understand that the work you do now will pave the way a few years from now for the right design and research approach.